UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 5. **Run the Application**

-    With the `TBtracker` environment activated, you can now run the application:
+    With the `TBtracker` environment activated, you can now start the application:

     ```bash
     python app.py